 He was no longer in front of her, but before she could turn to face him, his powerful hands encircled her waist and pulled her back against his immovable chest.
-She started to struggle, clawing at his tensed forearm to try and free herself, but it only served to drive him to pull her closer, making it impossible not to feel every inch of rigid flesh pressing into her back.
+She struggled to try and free herself, clawing at his tensed forearm, but he only pulled her closer, making it impossible not to feel every inch of rigid flesh pressing into her back.
 Into her bottom.

 Maya's eyes widened, though she saw nothing.
 He was aroused, the long length of his erection nudging along the crack of her ass, and the hands that held her were already starting to run along the sides of her body, stroking her through her thin top, brushing along the sides of her breasts.
-Without sight, the sensations he created were amplified, here, there, everywhere, exploding with frissons of both terror and delight along her skin, and she involuntarily shuddered.
+Without sight, the sensations he created were amplified, here, there, everywhere, exploding with frissons of both terror and delight along her skin.
+She involuntarily shuddered.